 Breed Rating (1 Reviews)

-The Golden Retriever was originally bred by Lord Tweedmouth from Scotland in the mid 19th century.
-He needed a strong dog capable of retrieving game through dense undergrowth.
-After crossing a Newfoundland with a Labrador/ Water Spaniel cross and then later crossing with Setters, the Golden Retriever was born.
-A strong dog, in it's element bounding around, with very soft mouths suitable for retrieving, and not damaging, game.
-The fun for the breed is retrieving.
-One of the most popular breeds in Britain, Retrievers excel as companion animals.
-They are most commonly kept as pets, but also as Guide dogs, Hearing dogs for the Deaf, for sniffing out explosives and by search and rescue teams.
+The Golden Retriever is also a very well known breed.
+Originally bred by Lord Tweedmouth from Scotland in the mid 19th century, this dog was developed to be able to retrieve game through even the densest undergrowth.
+After crossing a Newfoundland with a Labrador/ Water Spaniel cross and then later crossing these dogs with Setters, the Golden Retriever was born.
+They are a strong dog, completely in its element bounding around, with a soft mouth for retrieving game without damaging it.
+As the name suggests they were born to retrieve and this is what they’ll enjoy doing the most.
+They are one of the most popular breeds around, especially in Britain where they originate from.
+Most commonly they are kept as pets, but they are also often seen working as Guide dogs, Hearing dogs for the Deaf and sniffer dogs for finding explosives.

-Golden Retrievers are a friendly, loyal and highly intelligent breed.
-They make wonderful pets and are good with children and other animals.
-They bond with the whole family and anyone else who comes into the house; useless as a guard dog.
-They have a need to please, making them one of the easiest breeds to train.
-They perform well in all aspects of competition and enjoy activities such as Flyball, agility and field trials.
-They love water and are very good swimmers; they are often used by Water Rescuers.
+Golden retrievers are a highly intelligent breed.
+They are loyal to family and make wonderful pets.
+They are good with children and other animals.
+They form strong bonds with the whole family and anyone else who comes into the house, unless they are trained to be a guard dog that is.
+They have a natural need to please everyone around them, this makes them great for training.
+They seem to perform well in all aspects of competition.
+Activities such as flyball, agility and field trials will also be great fun for these dogs.
+They have a love for water and are great swimmers, often used by Water Rescuers.

 Retrievers, like many dogs can suffer Canine Hip Dysplasia and allergies can be seen in this breed.
 They are greedy dogs so food intake should be closely monitored to prevent obesity.